Terabuck/osimis-webviewer-plugin/procedures/develop-auth-proxy.md

 /osimis-viewer/app/*
 ```

-This rouet serves the frontend.
+This route serves the frontend.

 ----